Buying decisions of the consumers today is based on social media posts on different platforms.

 Nike Football has a bigger number of Likes than its main account and considerably more than the Facebook page of its nearest equal, Adidas.

 One key perception is that the brand utilizes Facebook much more sparingly for its natural social output.
-Since Facebook changed its calculation not long ago it shows up the organization is playing to the standards of the platform and just utilizing page posts for its greater campaigns.
-As Nike makes its biggest athletes and their achievements the focal point of its posts on the platform, posts do still generate a lot of engagement through likes and comments.
+Since Facebook changed its calculation not long ago it shows that the organization is playing to the standards of the platform and just utilizing page posts for its greater campaigns.
+As Nike makes its biggest athletes and their achievements the focal point of its posts on the platform, posts still generate a lot of engagement through likes and comments.

-This is maybe a consequence of huge sporting events like the World Cup, the NBA Finals, Wimbledon, and The Open where marquee Nike Athletes, for example, Cristiano Ronaldo, Lebron James, Serena Williams, and Tiger Woods became the overwhelming focus, along these lines requesting interest and empowering pursues.
+This is maybe a consequence of huge sporting events like the World Cup, the NBA Finals, Wimbledon, and The Open where marquee Nike Athletes, for example, Cristiano Ronaldo, Lebron James, Serena Williams, and Tiger Woods became the overwhelming focus, along with these lines requesting interest and empowering pursues.

 As more consumers look to social media as their first port of call for client benefit, it may be the case that Nike’s fans are making a beeline for its Facebook Page to get constant reactions from the organization or air any complaints in an open forum.